 - Within this square, define the level of risk according to the point where the co-ordinates for systolic blood pressure and the ratio of total cholesterol to HDL cholesterol meet.

-- Higher-risk individuals are defined as those whose 10-year CHD risk exceeds 15%, which is equivalent to a combined risk of CHD and stroke (cardiovascular risk) of >20% over the same period.
+- Higher-risk individuals are defined as those whose 10-year coronary heart disease (CHD) risk exceeds 15%, which is equivalent to a combined risk of CHD and stroke (cardiovascular risk) of >20% over the same period.

 Patient data required are as follows